 Univ supports its students across the whole range of options within the Classics course, whilst placing particular emphasis on the teaching core texts and the close study of language.
 The Univ Library has a great Classics section so books are readily available to you.
 The College offers several travel grants, which are specifically for students wishing to travel in support of their course.
 Classics is one of the few four year undergraduate courses, and Classicists at Univ are known for taking advantage of this time to build a strong and supportive community between different year groups.

 Classics can be studied in combination with a variety of different subjects at Univ.
 In addition to Classics (Course I and Course II), you could apply the joint schools of Classics with English, Classics and Oriental Studies, and Classics and Modern Languages (Russian and Czech only).
 (Correct for 2018 entry.)
 Univ also offers tuition in the related degrees of Classical Archaeology and Ancient History, and Ancient and Modern History (see History).

 There is a wealth of information about the Classics course structure, possible option choices, and admissions criteria on the University of Oxford’s main website, available at ox.ac.uk

 Any undergraduate degree at Oxford provides you with a wide variety of transferable skills and therefore Univ’s students progress to a diverse range of careers.
 For some, their undergraduate degree leads to academic research, industrial research or teaching.
 For many, their future career, for instance in business, government or the charitable sector, is defined less by the subject they studied and more by the skills they acquired.
 Oxford’s Careers Service provides destination statistics for graduates.

-If you are considering applying for Classics, a number of resources you might find useful to explore beyond the school curriculum can be found on Univ’s Staircase12 website including book reviews and general resources.
+If you are considering applying for Classics, number of resources you might find useful to explore beyond the school curriculum can be found on Univ’s Staircase12 pages, including the Reading Bank and Resource Hub.

 Note About Tutor Changes